Frequently Asked Questions:

 Cash, check and all major credit cards are accepted for payment.
 Payment for co-payments and deductibles are due at the time of service.
 Clients not utilizing insurance must pay amount due in full at the time of service.

 Do you have a cancellation policy?

-Because we reserve a spot for you each week and do not over-schedule appointments, we ask that if you cannot make your appointment to please call or email at least 24 hours in advance.
-Should you not do this, our policy is to charge for the full cost of the session unless there has been an emergency.
+Because I reserve a spot for you each week and do not over-schedule appointments, I ask that if you cannot make your appointment to please call or email at least 24 hours in advance.
+Should you not do this, the policy of Being is to charge for the full cost of the session unless there has been an emergency.
 Should you have any questions or concerns about this, please don’t hesitate to ask.

 Is medication a substitute for therapy?

 Medications such as anti-depressants were never meant to be long-term solutions.
 In fact, if used for the long-term, their effectiveness is decreased over time resulting in either needing to increase the dose or move to a new drug.
 The result is that you will always be chasing a new temporary solution.

 Therapy, on the other hand, allows you to develop insight, skills, and tools right now that will always be effective – not just now but also in the future.
 They will not decrease in strength nor will they have a negative side-effect on your body.
 In our therapy sessions, we will focus on traditional talk therapy which can provide you with new insight and power which may make medication unnecessary for you in overcoming your issues.